EwokOzwok/Data-Analysis-I---CBHPAR-Seminar/README.md

 - **PowerPoint Presentation**: Overview of examining and handling missing data and MLR analysis and assumption diagnostics.
 - **Video Links.docx'**: Links to YouTube videos to support your learning in this seminar.
 - **R Script**: Annotated R code showcasing techniques for evaluating and handling missing data, variable computation, and MLR analysis and assumption diagnostics.
-- **Seminar Recording**: The video recording will be added following the delivery of the seminar.
+- **Seminar Recording**: The video recording of this seminar can be found at https://youtu.be/L_9d1BX-Ni8

 ---